heintayzar-hm/python-assignmenmts-with-project/web-scrapper/readme.md

 - Terminal with support for ANSI escape codes

 ### Contributing
-Feel free to contribute to the development of draw_shaper.
+Feel free to contribute to the development of web scrapper.
 Pull requests are welcome!